 - Product Dimensions: 6 x 0.5 x 9 inches

 Available as a soft cover book

 Bio for Robert Pavlis

 Robert Pavlis is a well-known speaker, and educator with over 40 years of gardening experience.
-He is the author of two books, Building Natural Ponds, and Garden Myths and publishes the popular gardening blogs; GardenMyths.com and GardenFundamentals.com.
+He is the author of several books, Building Natural Ponds, Soil Science for Gardeners and Garden Myths and publishes the popular gardening blogs; GardenMyths.com and GardenFundamentals.com.
 As the owner and head gardener of Aspen Grove Gardens, a six-acre botanical garden, he grows 3,000 varieties of plants.